Lucew/changepoynt/README.md

 Currently, we are still working on the contribution guides.
 But if somebody already comes along and has an idea, we do not want to be in the way!

+# Known Issues <a id="known-issues"></a>

+Some of the methods like SST (with method='ika') and (R)uLSIF have issues when running for trivial sections of time series.
+This includes steady series (e.g., only zero values, just lines with some slope).
+Intuitively, these methods aim to extract multiple characteristics in these sections but there are none, so they run into issues.
+Errors you will encounter are: "Matrix is singular" or "division by zero".
+Unfortunately, the math behind these errors is more complicated and I have not yet found a good way to circumvent these errors.

+Fortunately, there is an easy workaround.
+Just add a small white noise to your signal, e.g. by adding `signal += np.random.normal(0, 1e-4, size=signal.shape[0])`.
+With noise much smaller than you signal you will not introduce large additional change points and the methods will not fail.

 # Outlook <a id="outlook"></a>

 We are actively working on the package, and currently have the following steps planned: